Warren Wagon Train raid: Raids

-Historical Markers
+Historical markers

-Texas Roadside Marker
+Texas roadside marker

-The site of the Warren Wagon Train Raid received a historic marker in 1977 which is 1.5 miles west of the actual location.
+The site of the Warren Wagon Train raid received a historic marker in 1977 which is 1.5 miles west of the actual location.

-Texas Centennial Marker
+Texas centennial marker

 A Texas Centennial Marker was placed at the actual location of the attack.
 The marker is a white granite oblisque surrounded by a low steel rail fence and was put in place in 1936.
 The inscription is a follows.

-"BURIED HERE are the remains of seven teamsters, Nathan S. Long, N.J.
+BURIED HERE are the remains of seven teamsters, Nathan S. Long, N.J.
 Baxter, Jesse Bowman, James S and Samuel E. Elliott, James and Thomas Williams.
 Employed by Henry Warren, Government contractor, who were slain by Indians under Satana, Satank, and Big Tree.
 Kiowa and Comanche chiefs.
-On May 18, 1871 while hauling forage between Jacksboro and Fort Griffin."
+On May 18, 1871 while hauling forage between Jacksboro and Fort Griffin.